Disney Channel (Europe, Middle East and Africa): History

 The Middle Eastern feed became a pan-regional network, as the channel was launched in Sub-Saharan Africa on 25 September 2006, Poland on 2 December 2006, Turkey on 29 April 2007; and Greece along with Cyprus on 8 November 2009.

 In September 2009, when the feed separation from Disney Channel Scandinavia was complete, the Middle East feed (now broadcasting in most of the EMEA region) started to share promotions and events with the CEE feed.

 On 1 August 2010, the EMEA feed in Poland was separated and replaced with a fully localized Polish feed.

 On 12 January 2012, Disney Channel EMEA in Turkey was replaced by an independent Turkish feed, and became a free-to-air network.

-Between 2009 and 2012, Disney Channel EMEA began broadcasting in the Serbia, Croatia, Montenegro, North Macedonia, Bosnia & Herzegovina, Slovenia, and Albania.
+Between 2009 and 2012, Disney Channel EMEA began broadcasting in the former Yugoslavia (Serbia, Croatia, Montenegro, North Macedonia, Bosnia, Slovenia) and Albania.

 The channel adopted a new logo and underwent a rebrand on 21 July 2014.
 In 2015, Disney Channel EMEA switched its aspect ratio from 4:3 to 16:9.

 In 2017, a high-definition feed of the channel was launched.
 It includes Arabic subtitles for live-action films and TV series.
 Also in that year, Disney Channel EMEA rebranded using the 2017 European branding package.
-And on 2018, the Albanian transmission ceased.
+And in August 2018, the Albanian transmission ceased.

-Disney Channel programs are currently available on Disney+, which was launched in South Africa on 18 May 2022, the Arab countries on 8 June 2022; and Eastern Europe on 14 June 2022, concluding Europe's launch.

-On 24 June 2022, Disney Channel EMEA, Israel, Spain and Portugal rebranded with a new graphics, with the customized wordmark logo; designed by Flopicco from Rome, Italy.
+On 24 June 2022, Disney Channel EMEA, Israel, Spain and Portugal rebranded its graphics with the new graphical branding Signature Strokes, and with the customized wordmark logo; designed by Flopicco from Rome, Italy.

 Availability

 Middle East and North Africa

 The Middle East sub-feed is the oldest sub-feed, and began broadcasting in the Middle East and North Africa on 2 April 1997.
 The feed is currently available in both English and Arabic.
 The vast majority of all animated series can be watched with Arabic dubbing, but live-action programs are almost always aired in English only with Arabic subtitles instead.
-It also have a website in both English and Arabic versions.
+It also has its own website, which is offered with English and Arabic versions.
+On 31 December 2023, Disney Channel was removed off the OSN cable provider because OSN did not renew its contract with Disney to offer its channels in its catalog, and was replaced by Cartoon Network later that night.

+On 27 February 2025, Disney Channel and Disney Jr were added to beIN Channels Network packages.

 Sub-Saharan Africa

-Launched on 25 September 2006 on Multichoice's DStv, it went 24 hours since 2007.
+Launched on 25 September 2006 on Multichoice's DStv, it later went 24 hours since 2007.
 Broadcasting in most of Sub-Saharan Africa.
 This feed airs programs in English only, without foreign-language subtitles.
-It also have a website based from South Africa.

 Greece & Cyprus

 Launched in Greece and Cyprus on 8 November 2009 on NOVA.
 The feed is currently available in both English and Greek.
-Most programs whether animated are generally dubbed into Greek on this sub-feed, although some programs are aired with live-action Greek subtitles instead.
-The vast majority of all animated series can be watched with Greek dubbing, but live-action programs are almost always aired in English only with Greek subtitles instead.
-It also has a website in both English and Greek versions.
+Most programs, whether animated or live-action, are generally dubbed into Greek on this sub-feed, although some programs are aired with Greek subtitles instead.
+It also has a Greek-language website.